Content

 Published 04/20/2021

-Updated 07/17/2024
+Updated 11/10/2025

-If you have androgenetic alopecia, AKA male pattern hair loss, chances are you’ve heard of and Googled DHT.
-Dihydrotestosterone (DHT) is a hormone created from testosterone — an androgen or sex hormone — by an enzyme called 5-alpha reductase (5-AR).
+Dihydrotestosterone (DHT) is a hormone created from testosterone — an androgen or sex hormone — by the enzyme 5-alpha reductase (5-AR).
 It can bind to androgen receptors on hair follicles, causing them to shrink and stop producing new hairs, which leads to male pattern baldness.

 It’s safe to say there’s a pretty strong connection between DHT and hair loss — if you have excess DHT or are very sensitive to this hormone, it can cause baldness.

-While the most effective DHT blockers are medications approved by the Food and Drug Administration (FDA) to treat hair loss, some research suggests that certain foods and supplements may also reduce your DHT levels.
+While the most effective DHT blockers are medications approved by the Food and Drug Administration (FDA) to treat hair loss, some research suggests that certain foods and supplements may also naturally reduce your DHT levels.

-It’s important to put this research into context.
 Right now, there isn’t much high-quality scientific data on the effects of foods that increase DHT.
 There also aren’t many studies showing that dietary changes can stop male pattern baldness or the production of DHT.

 Still, if you’re experiencing hair loss, it can’t hurt to add some of these foods to your diet.
+After all, as you’ll see, they’re packed with nutrients that are good for you regardless.

 They include: